 - Barnardo’s offers volunteering opportunities including in the areas of retail, fundraising and children’s services, along with an office-based position in which volunteers carry out work such as writing reports and organising events.

 - The British Red Cross offers the chance to volunteer as an intern in a variety of areas including marketing, fundraising, youth education, and health and social care.

 - Cancer Research UK runs a graduate training scheme in a range of areas: finance, policy, scientific strategy and funding, technology and HR.
 It also runs a paid internship scheme with placements in departments such as communications, technology and fundraising.
 Internships are typically 12 weeks long.

 - Charityworks offers paid, full-time, 12-month graduate trainee positions with partner charities and housing associations, during which trainees take part in a leadership programme that introduces them to the skills needed to work and lead in the not-for-profit sector.

 - Frontline offers a leadership development programme in which graduates spend two years training and working as a social worker.
 It also offers six-month internships and the opportunity for students to be brand managers.

 - IntoUniversity is a charity that supports young people from disadvantaged backgrounds to go to university.
 It runs a graduate scheme, along with unpaid internships, which involve working two to three days a week over a period of two to three months.

-- Macmillan Cancer Support offers unpaid internships in areas such as health and social care, editorial and digital engagement.
+- Macmillan Cancer Support offers unpaid internships in areas such as health and social care, special events and digital engagement.